 High altitude slopes, snowsure conditions and the infamous Espace Killy to explore it’s easy to see why holidaymakers flock to Tignes.
 Admittedly it’s not the most picturesque resort but it makes up for that with the incredible skiing it has to offer and the slightly lower prices in resort are also a bonus.

 On a sunny day, the high valley of Tignes is so beautiful it’ll make your eyes bleed.
 Only when the clouds come down you’ll notice its full of ugly buildings.

-Incredible snow fall, picturesque town centre and amazing off-piste.
+Incredible snowfall, picturesque town centre and amazing off-piste.
 Val d’Isère has quite rightly earned its reputation as one of the world’s premier ski destination – both the terrain and the town are an ideal ski resort.

 High altitude slopes mean that you’re guaranteed some of the best conditions in the Alps.
 Combine this with a lively party scene and now some fancy hotels to boot and you’ll see why Val Thorens is considered the resort to watch as it shows it has far more to offer than great value skiing.